-In September 2020, the FASB issued ASU No. 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, requiring an entity to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets as well as enhanced disclosures.
-ASU No. 2020-07 should be applied on a retrospective basis and effective for the Pastoral Center for its year ending June 30, 2023.
-The Pastoral Center is currently evaluating the effects adoption of this guidance will have on its consolidated financial statements.
+In September 2020, the FASB issued ASU No. 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, requiring an entity to present contributed nonfinancial assets as a separate line item in the consolidated statement of activities, apart from contributions of cash and other financial assets as well as enhanced disclosures.
+ASU No. 2020-07 was applied on a retrospective basis and effective for the Pastoral Center for its year ending June 30, 2023.
+The standard did not have a significant impact on the Pastoral Center's consolidated financial statements.

 In June 2016 FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments (Topic 326).
 ASU No. 2016-13 requires financial assets measured at amortized cost to be presented at the net amount expected to be collected, through an allowance for credit losses that is deducted from the amortized cost basis.
-The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
-ASU No. 2016-13 (as amended) is effective for annual periods and interim periods within those annual periods beginning after December 15, 2022.
-The Company is currently assessing the effect that ASU No. 2016-13 (as amended) will have on its results of operations, financial position and cash flows.
+The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions and reasonable and supportable forecasts that affect the collectability of the reported amount.
+ASU No. 2016-13 (as amended) is effective for annual periods and interim periods within those annual periods beginning after December 15, 2022 (fiscal year 2024).
+The Pastoral Center is currently assessing the effect that ASU No. 2016-13 (as amended) will have on its results of operations, financial position and cash flows.